Canonical systems whose Weyl coefficients have regularly varying asymptotics

 \subsection{Explicit formulae relating constants}

-Assume that $H$ is given as in \thref{Z10}, and that the equivalent properties \Enumref{1}--\Enumref{3} of \thref{Z10} hold.
-Denote the index of $m_j$ by $\rho_j$ if $m_j$ is regularly varying, and set $\rho_j\DE\infty$ if $m_j$ is rapidly varying.
-Further, denote by $\sigma$ the index of $\mf t$, and let $\delta,\alpha,\omega$ be the quantities appearing in \thref{Z10}.
-The following facts will be seen in course of the proof of \thref{Z10}. \begin{Steps} \item The following formulae hold:
+Assume that $H$ is given as in \cref{Z10} and that the equivalent properties (i), (ii) in \cref{Z10} hold.
+Further, denote by $\sigma$ the index of $\mf t$, and let $\delta,\alpha,\omega_{\alpha,\delta},\rho_1,\rho_2$ be the quantities appearing in \cref{Z10}.
+We list some facts that will be seen in the course of the proof of \cref{Z10}. \begin{Steps} \item The following formulae hold: